The Scottish Highlands hides a multitude of sins…

 The film tells of a one time C.I.A. agent, Anthony Lawrence (Robert Wagner) who has recently given up this day job.
 This due to his girlfriend, Barbara’s (Catherine Schell) untimely death.
 The sad and despondent Lawrence is followed through 1970s London by a mysterious Malcolm De Vere (Denholm Elliott).
 De Vere catches up with Lawrence and offers him a paid job for an unnamed client.
 Lawrence refuses.

 Two nuns then approach Lawrence.
-One nun distracts him and the other stuns him with a device which emits sonic sounds.
+One nun distracts him and the other stuns him with a device that emits sonic sounds.
 He collapses to the ground hearing this noise ringing in his ears.
 Then the half-conscious Lawrence is bundled into an ambulance and then is taken to a helicopter.
 Over the film’s opening credits we see he’s taken by chopper to a castle in the Scottish Highlands, with De Vere in tow.

 Lawrence comes round, to some 1970s gal shaving his face.
 He has a new wardrobe, provided by his hostess.
 On the way to meet his hostess with De Vere, there’s strange trippy harp music heard with a harpist seen on a circular harp.
 It’s really an odd scene, but somehow it works in this crazy movie.
 This harpist